permafrost-dev/phpcsfixer-preset/README.md

 ## Contributions

-Contributions of `Rulesets`, `Finders`, bugfixes, suggestions, or improvements are welcomed.
+Contributions of `Rulesets`, `Finders`, bug fixes, suggestions, or improvements are welcome.
 Please open an appropriately labeled issue or pull request for any of these.

 ---